I’m from one of those “red states”.

 It was all I knew.

-Moving to another country is an eye-opener, because you find people acting very differently– yet also believing that what they’re doing is normal.
+And moving to another country is an eye-opener, because you find people acting very differently – yet also believing that what they’re doing is “normal”.

 I didn’t know it when I was stepping off that airplane at Barajas airport at the tender age of 21, but I was going to learn a lot about American life by living in Spain.

 Here are just a few things that have become clear to me in my years in Madrid:

 Spain vs USA: Americans work too hard